RESOURCES FOR LIFE & SOCIAL JUSTICE MINISTERS

 First Communion for children may be celebrated at the discretion of the pastor and according to the requisite sanitation and social distancing procedures, to include the use of masks.

 For all adolescent students prepared for Confirmation and for baptized, Catholic adults who have already received first Communion and have been prepared for Confirmation: According to correspondence sent to all pastors earlier this month by Archbishop Gustavo, a date is to be set by each parish for Confirmation.
 This date is to be between June 16, 2020 and August 31, 2020.
 The requisite sanitation and social distancing procedures are to be followed, to include the use of masks.
-When the date has been set (only one if at all possible), please inform Linda Ramirez at the Office of the Archbishop at of (1) the date and time of the celebration as well as (2) the full name - and saint’s name - of all of the confirmation candidates by June 15, 2020.
+When the date has been set (only one if at all possible), please inform Linda Ramirez at the Office of the Archbishop at of (1) the date and time of the celebration as well as (2) the full name – and saint’s name – of all of the confirmation candidates by June 15, 2020.
 This date presupposes that the pastors who will be transferring to another parish on July 1, 2020, will set the date prior to leaving the parish so that the incoming pastor has the information.
 Once the Archbishop’s Office has received this information, the Archbishop will issue a specific rescript giving each pastor faculties to confirm those adolescents and adults on the submitted list on the specific date the pastor has identified for his parish.
-If assistance is needed in planning the Confirmation mass, please contact Grace Rodriguez or Fr.
-Heliodoro Lucatero in the Office of Liturgy and Christian Prayer.
+If assistance is needed in planning the Confirmation mass, please contact Grace Rodriguez in the Office for Liturgy and Pastoral Care.

 Please be aware that as of very recently, the Archdiocese has been informed that there are pending instructions from Rome regarding anointing at the Confirmation celebration.
 This information will be communicated to pastors and pastoral ministers as soon as possible.